TiagoAdriaNunes/shiny_spotify/README.md

 ## File Structure

 - **main.R**: The main file that defines the top-level UI and server functions.
-- **artist_search.R**: Contains the UI and server logic for searching artists by name.
+- **artist_search.R**: Contains the module for searching artists by name.
-- **artist_profile.R**: Contains the UI and server logic for displaying the artist's profile.
+- **artist_profile.R**: Contains the module for displaying the artist's profile.
-- **artist_top_tracks.R**: Contains the UI and server logic for displaying the artist's top tracks.
+- **artist_top_tracks.R**: Contains the module for displaying the artist's top tracks.
-- **related_artists.R**: Contains the UI and server logic for displaying related artists.
+- **related_artists.R**: Contains the module for displaying related artists.
-- **genre_filter.R**: Contains the UI and server logic for searching artists by genre and displaying the top artists in that genre.
+- **genre_filter.R**: Contains the module for searching artists by genre and displaying the top artists in that genre.

 ## Features